 - Negligence must be proved on the part of the employer; however, it is not required to prove that the employer was entirely to blame, only partially.

-Due to the unique laws that apply to railroad worker injury cases through FELA, having legal representation is important for the injured worker.
-Since negligence must be proven, having an attorney that is educated on the legalities involved with FELA cases can make a large difference in the outcome of the awarded damages.
+Due to the unique requirements that apply to FELA railroad cases, having legal representation from a skilled railroad accident attorney is important for the injured worker.
+Since negligence must be proven, having a railroad injury lawyer who is educated on the legalities involved with FELA cases can make a large difference in the amount of the awarded damages.

-Many of the accidents that injure railroad workers do not happen on the trains, but instead involve other duties that are performed in the average workday.
+Many of the accidents that injure railroad workers do not happen on the trains but instead involve other duties that are performed in the average workday.
 Train crash accidents are a small percentage of the injuries, although they may be more severe.
-Some of the top causes of injuries in 2012 were:
+For example, some of the top causes of injuries in 2012 were:

-- Hearing.
-Damage to hearing due to noise over time was the 2nd highest single cause of injury.
+- Hearing damage: Damage to hearing due to noise over time was the second most common single cause of injury.

-- Collision.
-Injuries that were sustained from driving or riding in other motor vehicles such as trucks or forklifts were common.
+- Collision: Injuries sustained from driving or riding in other motor vehicles, such as trucks or forklifts, were common.

-Rosenfeld Injury Lawyers is experienced in handling FELA and railroad worker cases throughout Illinois.
-If you or a family member has been injured while working for a railroad, we invite you to discuss your options for compensation with our FELA accident attorneys.
+Each railroad accident lawyer from our firm is experienced in handling FELA and railroad worker cases throughout Illinois.
+If you or a family member has been injured while working for a railroad, we invite you to discuss your options for compensation with a railroad injury attorney.
 We offer a free consultation and do not charge a fee unless we are able to win a financial award on your behalf.